Is Turkish Airlines safe?

 Route network

 Turkish Airlines holds the Guinness World Record for the most countries served by an airline — 129 countries and 352 destinations as of recent reporting, comprising 53 domestic and approximately 300 international destinations.
-Istanbul's geographic position makes it a natural sixth-freedom hub between Europe, the Middle East, Africa, Central Asia and East Asia.
+Istanbul's position on the Europe–Asia axis makes it a natural sixth-freedom hub between Europe, the Middle East, Africa, Central Asia and East Asia.
 The carrier transports approximately 85 million passengers annually.

-No regulatory restrictions are active against Turkish Airlines on its main route portfolio as of May 2026.
-Ongoing fleet renewal continues with A350 and 787 deliveries.
+- Regulatory status: No regulatory restrictions were active against Turkish Airlines on its main route portfolio as of 2026.

 Sources